Bonner Bolton Embarrassed By ‘DWTS’ Premiere Incident

 Dancing With the Stars airs Mondays at 8 p.m.
 ET on ABC.

-[Featured Image ABC Dancing With the Stars Instagram]
+[Featured Image by ABC Dancing With the Stars/Instagram]